 - Of course, Golden Globe nominee (not for this “CHIPS,” but for the original) Erik Estrada, the really one and only “Ponch” for true fans, is immediately recognizable.
 Unfortunately, you have to wait until the end of the film to see him as a paramedic.
 I’m glad Estrada did this bit part even in such a stinker.
 “CHIPS” wouldn’t be the same without him.
 In his post-“CHiPs” days, Estrada continued the bulk of his work on TV and has a very prolific 145 credits over his career of five decades.

 - I understand why Emmy nominee Maya Rudolph signed on.
 She does a wonderful turn here – one of the bright spots – with the only well-written and executed scene in the movie.
 She manages more in her little time here than the rest of the cast put together.
 What I can’t figure out is why she went uncredited.
-Of course the movie’s a piece of crap, so I guess she didn’t want anyone to be able to see her name associated with it.
+Without any doubt, the movie’s a piece of crap, so I guess she didn’t want anyone to be able to see her name associated with it.
 I liked Rudolph in “Bridesmaids” as well as “Idiocracy.”

 - Most mysterious is why the very talented and funny David Koechner agreed to play “Pat.”
 Koechner has shown he has both comedy and acting chops (take “The 40-Year-Old Virgin – click here for my review – or “Thank You for Smoking” – click here for my review), so I’m sure he was able to tell how bad this one would be.
 Ah, well.
 He had his reasons and I have mine for still liking him despite him being in “CHIPS” – as if he cares.